Hapughina/Hapughina/README.md

 - 👋 Hi, I’m Alina Hapughina
-- 👀 I’m interested in web-development
+- 👀 I’m interested in frontend development
-- 📫 How to reach me: Instagram: https://www.instagram.com/alina_hapughina/ Telegram: https://t.me/Alina_Hapughina
+- 📫 How to reach me: Instagram: https://www.linkedin.com/in/alinahapughina/
 - ⚡ Fun fact: I want to get a diver certificate

 <!---